maulik30/Amazon_Forest_Fires_Analysis/README.md

 Libraries used:
 pandas, matplotlib, plotly, seaborn

-The plotply plots are not rendering on Github, I am looking for a solution.
+p.s.
+The plotply plots are rendered as png on Github, so they lose the interactivity associated with them.
+There's no other solution I have been able to find for this issue.